BY ANN JAMIESON

 Mary is one of the few people to ever win, and then come back later and judge, the Medal Finals.

-While looking for an equitation horse for the finals, Mary had gone to Dave Kelly and tried a horse named Tomboy.
+While looking for an equitation horse for the finals, Mary had gone to Dave Kelley and tried a horse named Tomboy.
 She remembers, “She was pretty green, but I just loved her!”
 Tomboy was tremendously talented, and careful, but too green, and definitely not an equitation horse.
 Mary had done some jumpers and thought, “Maybe Tomboy can do that.”
 Her parents purchased the mare…for $7500.

 Although Mary doesn’t feel that either Dave or Frank (Chapot, her teammate and future husband) thought the horse was going to turn out to be much, with Jimmy’s help Tomboy showed everyone just how capable she was.

 Tomboy was “a wonderful caretaker for me.
 She seemed to know that she had to ‘take care of this kid,'” as she took Mary from the Junior Jumpers up through Open classes.

 When Mary traveled to Madison Square Garden for her winning Medal and Maclay classes, she got to experience something she’d never seen before.
 California at the time was “way behind the East Coast; there were no team competitions.
 People rode in chaps and didn’t even wear hats.”

 Watching the international teams compete at the Garden, Mary thought, “This is where I want to be.

 “The following year I rode in the screening trials that Bert de Nemethy ran, and then came back to the east coast to work with him.”
 At 17 she became the youngest rider on the United States Equestrian Team.